 I then make a back cast up the river and as close to my bank as possible, let it hit the water and then water load the next cast.
 Doing so allows me to make long casts of 40 or 50 feet of line in one power-forward cast.

 This might be a little confusing which is why I will be doing a video to show you how.
-Check back in spring of 2023.

 This also works for swinging flies, and for fishing for salmon, brown trout, and rainbow trout.